nucleargezi/nucleargezi.github.io/content/article/caddy-ingress.typ

 About 4 years ago, I had experience to build a HTTPS file server using Go, but this is not a best practice in my view.
 Considering that I have to make an ingress controller, the SSL/TLS could be handled in middle.
 This mitigates both the complexity and attack surface of http services.

-= Starting the HTTP File Server Container
+= Building the HTTP File Server Container

 It is not needed to build a custom image for the file server, if you use the following command to build the Go program: